-Aside from the 13th month pay, many employees get another benefit called “Christmas bonus.”
-However, this is purely dependent of the employer’s initiative as it isn’t mandated by law.
+Aside from the 13th-month pay, many employees get another benefit called “Christmas bonus.”
+However, this is purely dependent on the employer’s initiative as it isn’t mandated by law.

 In form, this can also vary because it doesn’t necessarily come in cash.
-Commonly, employers provide Christmas bonus in a form of gift certificates, canned goods or even cash, making it non-taxable.
+Commonly, employers provide Christmas bonus in a form of gift certificates, grocery items or even cash, making it non-taxable.

-Employer who fail to pay the 13th month benefit can be subjected to administrative cases.
+An employer who fails to pay the 13th-month benefit can be subjected to administrative cases.
 Employees can file their charges at the nearest DOLE office.
-This monetary benefit is in pursuant to Presidential Decree (PD) 851 signed by former President Ferdinand Marcos on December 16, 1975 which was later amended by the succeeding President Corazon Aquino.
+This monetary benefit is pursuant to Presidential Decree (PD) 851 signed by former President Ferdinand Marcos on December 16, 1975, which was later amended by the succeeding President Corazon Aquino.
 This mandate’s sole purpose is to allow Filipinos more discretionary money for Christmas and New Year celebrations.

 It’s the only time of the year when our pockets are full or at least a few thousand pesos heavier.
-As we close in on Christmas season and plan for our celebration, it’s also the perfect time to kick start our savings or investment plans.
+As we close in on the Christmas season and plan for our celebration, it’s also the perfect time to kick-start our savings or investment plans.

 Recently Senator Raffy Tulfo has also urged the Department of Labor and Employment (DOLE) to enter a memorandum of agreement with the various local government units to require their local business to give their employees their 13th month pay on or before December 24, 2022 or face consequences.

 This was discussed during a joint hearing by the Senate Committee on Labor and Employment and Human Resources Development.
 Senator Tulfo emphasized that employers who fail to present proof of evidence that they have given their employees their due 13th month pay before the aforementioned date would be denied renewal of business permits as there have been reported cases of companies not doing so, according to the senator.